 The input layer is activated with the state of the world representing the position of the agent in the world (the input units as many as the possible positions in the world).
 In the case of the 2D world, you should “unroll” the world matrix into the vector representing the input units.

 - The connection weights represent the Q values.

 - At the beginning, you can set them to zero values or small random values.

 - The output units represent the q values of the possible actions (2 or 4 actions).

 The output values do not have to pass through a step or sigmoid transfer function, as usual in neural networks, but through a SoftMax function (also known as “normalized exponential function”).
 The SoftMax function allows the normalisation of the output values so they sum up to 1 while keeping a difference between them.
 This allows considering the output of the SoftMax as probability values, used to extract the action to execute.
 It means that, with zero initial connection weights, at the beginning, you will have two outputs with two 0.5 values; if you have four outputs you will have four 0.25 values.
 The SoftMax function SM[.], allowing the computation of the probabilities p[a] of selecting the different actions a, is defined as follows:

 For q ∈ Q and a ∈ A: p(a) = SM(q)=(e^(q/T)) / (Σ_j e^(q_j/T))

 T is called the “temperature parameter”, and e is the Euler number.
-For high temperatures, all output values tends to assume the same probability, instead for low temperatures the values tends to have great differences (to the extreme: one value is close to 1 and all the others values are close to 0).
+For high temperatures, all output values tend to assume the same probability, instead of for low temperatures, the values tend to have great differences (to the extreme: one value is close to 1 and all the others values are close to 0).
 So the temperature allows setting how much the probabilities of selecting the different actions differ between them in correspondence to the Q values.